 Goring CE Primary: Curriculum Intent: Art

-At Goring CE Primary, we will provide an inspiring, practical Art curriculum which builds on children’s early creative experiences and their natural desire to express themselves.
-We will give children opportunities to explore and investigate a range of materials, to gain knowledge of these, to develop skills and techniques, which they can use to express their ideas, feelings and experiences.
+At Goring CE Primary, we provide an ambitious, inspiring, practical art curriculum which builds on children’s early creative experiences and their natural desire to express themselves.
+By its nature, art is a curriculum area which supports children’s mental health and well-being, and at Goring CE Primary we provide children with a broad range of opportunities to express themselves through art.
+We give children opportunities to explore and investigate a range of materials, to gain knowledge of these, to develop skills and techniques, which they can use to express their ideas, feelings and experiences.

-The art curriculum is designed to be progressive allowing children to build on knowledge, skills and techniques year on year.
+The art curriculum is designed to be progressive allowing children to build on skills, knowledge and techniques year on year.
 The children will develop ideas whilst learning to use a range of materials competently (understanding their limitations and possibilities) and make art which focuses on a range of visual and tactile elements.

-Children will learn about artists from different points of history and places in the world and begin to have an appreciation of how the context shapes the work of those artists.
-They will be encouraged to discuss their likes and dislikes about art work, developing and justifying their choices and preferences.
+Children will learn about artists from different points of society (including from our locality), and also art from history and places in the world; they will begin to have an appreciation of how the context shapes the work of those artists.
+Children will be encouraged to discuss their likes and dislikes about art work, developing and justifying their choices and preferences.

 Teachers follow a clear comprehensive scheme of work in line with the National Curriculum.
 This progression of skill provides the opportunity to build on the pupil’s prior knowledge.
 To support teaching, staff have access to a range of resources, planning and specific training in identified areas for development.